About This Course

 Further details on the modules listed above can be found in our book of modules.
 Any modules listed above are indicative of the current set of modules for this course but are subject to change from year to year.

 You can find the full academic content for the current year of any given course in our University Calendar.

-There is one major assessment at the end of each module in the form of a project report, written review, or exercises associated with data analysis and presentation.
-Assessment will also take the form of moderated participation in a discussion board, online quizzes, tests and MCQs throughout each module.
+There is one major written assessment at the end of each module in addition to minor assignments in the form of reports, reviews, exercises associated with data analysis and presentation, discussion boards, and Multiple Choice Question tests.

 Who Teaches This Course

 The MSc is designed to give students a strong foundation in all aspects of water quality monitoring and assessment, equipping them to work in the area of water quality management in public or private sectors, including water and environment ministries, regulatory agencies, agriculture and industry.
 The programme will be of particular benefit for the career advancement of employees already working in the water quality monitoring sector.

 Why Choose This Course

 This unique on-line programme is designed to meet the needs for more sustainable management of freshwater resources in less developed countries.
 The new Sustainable Development Goal for water (SDG 6) includes an indicator for surface and groundwater quality that requires the collection of water quality data at national level.
 This MSc in Freshwater Quality Monitoring and Assessment, will support countries who aim to meet the targets of SDG 6 by facilitating the advancement of expertise that will contribute to more sustainable management of water resources.